Today is day 3 of our trip along the coastline of Costa Brava.

-It is not too windy or cold, in fact the sun is shining and I think I should have applied sunscreen a little more heartily than I did.
+It is not too windy or cold, in fact, the sun is shining and I think I should have applied sunscreen a little more heartily than I did.

 Explorason has a turn at the rudder.
 He is concentrating hard.
 It is interesting to me, as lately he has been talking between us on our long drives, and saying how in his opinion it takes no effort for me to drive, and little concentration.
 I had been explaining to him that it really does take a lot of concentration.

 This meant that in this very moment he really DID have to concentrate, and later he said to me he was concentrating so hard he couldn’t hold a conversation at the same time, or he found he went off course.
-Lesson learnt.
+Lesson learned.

-We head back to the mini bus, and drive on up the coast for a while.
+We head back to the minibus and drive on up the coast for a while.

 Next is a bicycle tour discovering the wine cellars in Calonge at Mas Ponsjoan organic farm and winery.

 I was glad we did.
 Not long after we took off we were cycling down a pretty uneven path.
 There was an ‘up and down’ section where I got to practice the gears.
-Next thing we were on a bit of a rocky and a very uneven path, with quite few holes.
+Next thing we were on a bit of a rocky and a very uneven path, with quite a few holes.

 But we did manage to stay on the bike.
 We felt like that was quite an achievement!